jfperezregidor/VoucherGenerator/README.md

 * Clone the repository in your workspace
 * The program Main.java contains the main program
-* The code has been designed with OOP Abstract Factory Design
+* The code has been designed with Strategy Pattern Design

 Procedure: